 Another Southeast Asian recipe or Malaysian, to be specific, for you to try!
 I developed this version of the slow cooker chicken rendang curry recipe to simplify it so that it'll be easier to make for everybody around the world.
 As always, whenever I simplify an Asian recipe (which we know can be quite laborious) I will make sure I still preserve the wonderful essence flavors of that dish, and the same goes for this delicious rendang.

-Texture and flavour - Tender flavourful chicken with creamy curry lemongrass sauce.
-Yes, rendang is a bit different from other curries as it has a very significant delicious citrus-like lemongrass flavour.
+Texture and flavor - Tender flavourful chicken with creamy curry lemongrass sauce.
+Yes, rendang is a bit different from other curries as it has a very significant delicious citrus-like lemongrass flavor.

-Level - Super easy, let the slow cooker does the work for ya!
+Level - Super easy, let the slow cooker do the work for ya!